lwang1108/ASEF/README.md

 in asef.c

 __Caveat__: ASEF operates on the results of Haar face detection.
 ASEF is fast, but face detection is slow.
-Also face detection is not good at handling rotation (both in-plane and out-of-plane), so the ASEF has the same problem.
+Also face detection is not good at handling rotation (both in-plane and out-of-plane), so the ASEF shares the same problem.

 ## Suggestions to iOS/Mac/Android developers